frankhjung/article-git-pipelines/README.md

 Builds are managed from the Azure DevOps dashboard.
 There appears to be no way to manually trigger a build directly from the GitHub repository.
-Though, if you commit it will happily trigger a build for you.
+Though, if you commit, it will happily trigger a build for you.
 But, again, you need to be on the Azure DevOps dashboard to monitor the pipeline jobs.

 The following
 [YAML](https://docs.microsoft.com/en-us/azure/devops/pipelines/yaml-schema)
-configuration uses Ubuntu 16.04 image provide by Azure.
-There are limited nummber of images, but they are well maintained with packages kept up-to-date.
+configuration uses a Ubuntu 16.04 image provided by Azure.
+There are limited number of images, but they are well maintained with packages kept up-to-date.
 They come with [many pre-installed packages](https://github.com/Microsoft/azure-pipelines-image-generation/blob/master/images/linux/Ubuntu1604-README.md).